 Honours year is available.
-Charles Sturt University frequently recognises prior learning including study at other institutions in many of its degrees.
-Each request for credit is individually assessed prior to the commencement of the course.
+Charles Sturt University frequently recognises prior learning, including study at other institutions, in many of its degrees.
+Each request for credit is individually assessed prior to the start of the course.

 The Bachelor of Arts followed by Charles Sturt University's graduate entry Bachelor of Teaching (Secondary) is a pathway to secondary teaching.
 Further study in the Bachelor of Teaching (Primary) is another option for students looking to become primary teachers.